Nima-Khodabandelou/Notes/README.md

         for constructor chaining

-        A reference variable used for refering to the immediate parent class object

         Called implicitly by the class constructor if not provided

         Can refer to immediate parent class instance variable

-        For immediate parent class method invocation

-        To differentiate between local and instance variables in the class constructor
+        To differentiate between local and instance variables in class constructor

-        Must be the first statement in constructor

       ex:
       class Employee